jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) contains evidence of use of a qualifying drug and,—
     (i) if the drug is a listed qualifying drug, the blood concentration level of the drug equals or is less than the high-risk level (if any) for the drug; and
     (ii) if the drug is an unlisted qualifying drug, the person was not required to undergo a compulsory impairment test under section 71F before the blood specimen was taken.
-Infringement offence: driving while blood contains alcohol and oral fluid indicates use of 1 qualifying drug (3) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if,— (a) as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the person’s blood contains alcohol but the proportion of alcohol in the person’s blood equals or is less than—
+Infringement offence: driving while blood contains alcohol and oral fluid contains evidence of use of 1 listed qualifying drug
+(3) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if,— (a) as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the person’s blood contains alcohol but the proportion of alcohol in the person’s blood equals or is less than—
-    (i) 80 milligrams of alcohol per 100 millilitres of blood; or (ii) if the person is younger than 20, 30 milligrams of alcohol per 100 millilitres of blood; and (b) the results of a first oral fluid test and the second oral fluid test subsequently undergone by the person are positive and indicate the use of the same qualifying drug; and
+    (i) 80 milligrams of alcohol per 100 millilitres of blood; or (ii) if the person is younger than 20, 30 milligrams of alcohol per 100 millilitres of blood; and (b) analysis carried out by an approved analyst indicates that the person’s oral fluid sample is positive for 1 listed qualifying drug.
-  (c) the person does not elect to have a blood test in accordance with section 71D.
+  (c)
-Infringement offence: driving while breath contains alcohol and oral fluid indicates use of 1 qualifying drug (4) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if— (a) the proportion of alcohol in the person’s breath, as ascertained by an evidential breath test subsequently undergone by the person under section 69, equals or is less than—
+Infringement offence: driving while breath contains alcohol and oral fluid contains evidence of use of 1 listed qualifying drug
+(4) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if— (a) the proportion of alcohol in the person’s breath, as ascertained by an evidential breath test subsequently undergone by the person under section 69, equals or is less than—
-    (i) 400 micrograms of alcohol per litre of breath; or (ii) if the person is younger than 20, 150 micrograms of alcohol per litre of breath; and (b) the results of a first oral fluid test and second oral fluid test subsequently undergone by the person are positive and indicate the use of the same qualifying drug; and
+    (i) 400 micrograms of alcohol per litre of breath; or (ii) if the person is younger than 20, 150 micrograms of alcohol per litre of breath; and (b) analysis carried out by an approved analyst indicates that the person’s oral fluid sample is positive for 1 listed qualifying drug.
-  (c) the person does not elect to have a blood test in accordance with section 71D.
+  (c)
 (5) Subsections (2), (3), and (4) do not apply to a person who holds an alcohol interlock licence or a zero alcohol licence (see section 57AA for offences relating to contravention of specified breath or blood alcohol limits by a holder of an alcohol interlock licence or a zero alcohol licence).

 ### 57D Penalties for offences against sections 57A(1), 57B(1), and 57C(1)